Alban Berg: Death

 Berg died aged 50 in Vienna, on Christmas Eve 1935, from blood poisoning apparently caused by a furuncle on his back, induced by an insect sting that occurred in November.
 He was buried at the Hietzing Cemetery in Vienna.

 Before he died, Berg had completed the orchestration of only the first two of the three acts of Lulu.
 The completed acts were successfully premièred in Zürich in 1937.
 For personal reasons Helene Berg subsequently imposed a ban on any attempt to "complete" the final act, which Berg had in fact completed in short score.
 An orchestration was therefore commissioned in secret from Friedrich Cerha and premièred in Paris (under Pierre Boulez) only in 1979, soon after Helene Berg's own death.

 Legacy

 Berg is remembered as one of the most important composers of the 20th century and the most widely performed opera composer among the Second Viennese School.
 He is said to have brought more "human values" to the twelve-tone system, his works seen as more "emotional" than Schoenberg's.
 Critically, he is seen as having preserved the Viennese tradition in his music.

-Berg scholar Douglas Jarman writes in the New Grove Dictionary of Music and Musicians that "[as] the 20th century closed, the 'backward-looking' Berg suddenly came as [George] Perle remarked, to look like its most forward-looking composer."
+Berg scholar Douglas Jarman writes in The New Grove Dictionary of Music and Musicians that "[as] the 20th century closed, the 'backward-looking' Berg suddenly came as [George] Perle remarked, to look like its most forward-looking composer."

+The Alban Berg Foundation, founded by the composer's widow in 1969, cultivates the memory and works of the composer, and awards scholarships.
+The Alban Berg Monument, situated next to the Vienna State Opera and unveiled in 2016, was funded by the Foundation.

-Alban Berg Quartett was a string quartet named after him, active from 1971 until 2008.
+The Alban Berg Quartett was a string quartet named after him, active from 1971 until 2008.

 The asteroid 4528 Berg is named after him (1983).

-The Alban Berg Monument, situated next to Vienna State Opera, was unveiled in 2016.